namedwebsockets/networkwebsockets/README.md

 }
 ```

-To receive a _direct message_ from another channel peer, bypassing the broadcast channel, a new message is sent to this control connection as follows:
+To receive a _direct message_ from another channel peer, that has bypassed the broadcast channel, it is _sent_ to you over this control connection as follows:

 ```javascript
 {